 You won’t need to make whole clouds of steam that fill the room, but larger garments need more output and if you have a big family, you should consider a more powerful iron.
 Plus, don’t forget to check the number of holes through which the steam is emitted.
 The more, the better, as it allows steam to spread and reduces moisture.

 Water Tank Capacity

 Make sure that the model you buy has some useful extra features such as a steaming function, calc away and lock systems.
-Don't fall for flashy extras meant to pad out the features list such as additional indicators or some sort of reinforced handle.
-The latter should be a simple soft grip type that will comfortable to hold for a long period of time.
+Don't fall for flashy extras meant to pad out the features list, such as additional indicators or some sort of reinforced handle.
+The latter should be a simple soft-grip type that will be comfortable to hold for a long period of time.

 Did you know?

 Appliances such as a clothes iron have become so commonplace that we barely ever pay any attention to them.
 However, the household device has a long and complicated history, which we’re going to dive into right now!

 Way, way back in the first century, the journey towards a modern smoothing iron began.
 In China, where progress has always seemed to be surging ahead, boiling hot water was poured into metal pans which were then used to get rid of creases and smells in garments.
 Of course, this is far from the appliance we use today, but the method at its core is the same.
 The white-hot pan would warm clothing as well as smooth it, despite not being as advanced.